-‘Victim blaming is despicable’: Opposition on Nirmala Sitharaman’s comment about stress management
+‘Victim blaming is despicable’: Opposition on Nirmala Sitharaman’s comment about CA’s death

-The Union minister’s remark came in light of the death of a young accounting firm employee due to an alleged exploitative work environment.
+The Union minister’s remark came in response to the death of a young accounting firm employee allegedly due to an exploitative work environment.

 The Opposition on Sunday criticised Union Finance Minister Nirmala Sitharaman for her “insensitive” comment about the need for higher educational institutes to offer stress management lessons to help youngsters deal with work pressure.